 Via the Year Group > TOK Exhibition / TOK Essays

 Note: If you don't see the TOK features in the Year Group, enable the TOK Worksheets via Year Group > Edit Year Group Settings.
 Make sure that you have selected the proper Year Group grade level.
 This will ensure that the correct prescribed titles are appearing.
-The screenshots below outline how to navigate to the Edit Year Group Settings page and how to enable different TOK worksheets there.
+The screenshots below outline how to navigate to the Edit Year Group Settings page and how to enable different TOK templates there.

 Via TOK Exhibition and TOK Essays in your IB Year Group, you can access the TOK rosters.
 Click on any student's name to access that student's TOK Worksheet.

 In the student's Workspace, The TOK worksheet contains the TOK rubric, documents, deadlines and notes.
 Students can edit their TOK Essay Prescribed Title by clicking Edit Prescribed Title.